 High Meat Intake Linked To Endometriosis

 "...for those with a high intake of beef, other red meat and ham, there was an increase of about 80-100 percent in relative risk."
+(1)

 This is a huge risk increase for one dietary item.
 If you have endometriosis you may benefit from exploring beans, lentils, nuts and fish, especially oily fish as primary protein sources.
 You should consult your physician about any radical dietary changes that you wish to make, ask a dietitian if you need help constructing a healthy plant-rich fertility diet.

 If you do eat meat, choosing grass-fed beef which has been entirely pasture fed, my be less likely to promote inflammation.
 This form of meat may have a much more favorable fatty acid profile than meat from grain and growth hormone fed animals with restricted access to pasture and movement.
-Similarly, wild salmon has a much better fatty acid content that farmed fish which may also be high in contaminants such as PCBs.

 This article is for purely informational purposes and in not intended to diagnose or replace medical or nutritional advice for which you should consult a physician or dietitian.